-Looking to boost your knowledge of Europe?
-Why not start with these 13 interesting facts about Poland!
+Looking to boost your knowledge of Europe and increase your chances of being crowned the next pub quiz champion?
+Why not start by learning these 13 fun facts about Poland!

 1. Poland is really well-connected